ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Add materials to model
 -----------------------

-You can add the data structure and property for individual materials.
+Add the data structure and property for individual materials.

 .. code:: python